Waseju/scn5a/README.md

 ## Usage

 1.  **Setup Environment:**
     Ensure all dependencies are installed.
-Note that `new_ana.R` contains hardcoded paths (e.g., `/home/ivm/SCN5A`) specific to the analysis environment.
-You must update `wdPath` and source paths to match your local directory structure.

 2.  **Data Preparation:**